-If you are in a hurry, our research suggests that the AllenGear ShapeShift 4.0 is the most comfortable concealed carry holster.
+If you are in a hurry picking out the most comfortable IWB holster, our research suggests that the AllenGear ShapeShift 4.0 is the most comfortable concealed carry holster.

 Are Inside the Waistband Holsters Comfortable?